eazy5061/Drivers-of-HDB-Resale-Price/README.md

 # What have I learnt and challenges met

-* One of the achievement is the heatmap of the HDB resales transactions which indicate the number of transactions in that location.
-So the more red the area, the more transactions are done at that area.
+* One of the achievement is the heatmap of the HDB resales transactions which indicate the number of transactions of the location.
+The redness on the map indicates the transactions in that area.
 We can zoom in and out of the map to see the transactions more clearly, but was unable to show it in GitHub as it is in html format.

 <br>